katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 For **asynchronous communications**, we'll need to implement the [publish subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern.
 There are two major approaches here:

 *   Use a **message broker**: All services push events to the broker.
 Other services subscribe to the events they need.
-In this scenario, the message broker defines it's own transport protocol.
+In this scenario, the message broker defines its own transport protocol.
 Since a centralized broker can easily become a single point of failure, it's important to ensure such a system is fault tolerant and horizontally scalable.
 *   Use **webhooks delivered by the services**: A service exposes an endpoint from which other services can subscribe to events.
 It delivers those events as [webhooks](https://en.wikipedia.org/wiki/Webhook) (i.e. an HTTP POST with a serialized message in the body) to a target destination provided at time of subscription.
 Such webhook deliveries should be sent by [asynchronous workers](#asynchronous-workers) that the service manages.
 This approach avoids introducing a single point of failure and is inherently horizontally scalable.
 This functionality can be built right into a [service template](#service-templates).

 **What about an Enterprise Service Bus (ESB) or a messaging fabric?**